We get it. It’s drier than the 250ml of sauvignon blanc you have on the go when you eventually sit down to face it.

-Start your free trial with Growyze to manage waste, take stock, do ordering and optimise inventory management from your phone.
+Start using Growyze for free to manage waste, take stock, do ordering and optimise inventory management from your phone.

 Train your team on how to take inventory and why it’s so important.
 Once they are trained, make them accountable for:

 Things move fast in food and beverage businesses.

 Inventory management optimisation means staying agile and responding to changing circumstances quickly.

 Let’s say you sold a specific menu item more quickly than you imagined.

 Now you’ll be low on ingredients.
 By tracking sales DAILY you’ll give yourself time to respond to order and support demand without having to take it off the menu.